expo/react-native-responsive-image/README.md

     2: require('image!icon@2x.png'),
     3: { uri: 'https://example.com/icon@3x.png' },
   }}
-  preferredPixelRatio={2} // (optional) force ResponsiveImage to load a specified pixel ratio renderImageElement={(props) => <FitImage {...props} />} // (optional) specify a custom function for rendering the image
+  // (optional) force ResponsiveImage to load a specified pixel ratio preferredPixelRatio={2}
-                      // For example from FitImage from react-native-fit-image
+  // (optional) specify a custom function for rendering the image.
+You control
+  // the props that are passed to the custom component.
+By default, React
-                      // Renders with React Native's Image component if this prop isn't set />
+  // Native's Image component is rendered. renderImageElement={(props) => <CustomImage {...props} />}
+/>
 ```